Sovrn-place/.github/profile/README.md

 ## The thesis

-The next phase of governance is competitive - cities and zones competing for residents, capital, and talent the way companies compete for customers.
-Sovrn is the infrastructure that makes this competition possible.
+The next phase is a reverse marketplace for human capital — where cities, zones, and nations compete for residents, capital, and talent the way companies compete for customers.
+Sovrn is the infrastructure that makes this competition possible

 ## Deployment pipeline